cofounders/drywall-api/README.md

   $ npm test
 ```
 ### Configurations
-The following environment variables are used in this app and can be configured in `app/config.js`.
+The following environment variables are used in this app and can be configured by creating a `.env` file in the root of the project.
-You may grab these values from a heroku application.
+It should be in the format: KEY=VALUE

-`PORT` (default: 9000): TCP port where the app listens for HTTP requests
+`PORT` (default: 8000): TCP port where the app listens for HTTP requests
 `DRYWALL_AUTH0_CLIENT_SECRET`: [Auth0](http://auth0.com) client secret for drywall.
 It handles user social logins.
 `DRYWALL_AUTH0_ID`: [Auth0](http://auth0.com) client id for drywall.
 It handles user social logins.
-`DRYWALL_MONGOHQ_URI`: MongoDB connection string
+`DRYWALL_MONGOHQ_URI`: [MongoHQ/compose](https://www.compose.io) connection string (only one MongoDB connection).
-`DRYWALL_MONGOLAB_URI`: MongoDB connection string
+`DRYWALL_MONGOLAB_URI`: [MongoLab](https://mongolab.com/) connection string (only one MongoDB connection).

 By default the app connects to MongoDB as `mongodb://localhost:27017/test`.